gravitl/netmaker-docs/integrating-non-native-devices.rst

    :align: center

-The general guidelines for integrating routers and firewall appliances to Netmaker are the following:
+The general guidelines for integrating routers and firewall appliances (FWA) to Netmaker are the following:

    - Before doing any further configuration, take note of your current firmware version and back up the current configuration settings
    - Upgrade your firmware if necessary
-   - Install Wireguard via your router's or FWA's Package Manager.
+   - Install WireGuard via your router's or FWA's Package Manager.
 Usually this can be done from its web interface (GUI) instead of from its shell (CLI)
    - Input the VPN configuration information from Netmaker; or upload the configuration file if your device supports it
-   - If necessary, create a routing entry for the Wireguard interface
+   - If necessary, create a routing entry for the WireGuard tunnel interface
-   - Create tight and specific firewall rules for traffic going in and out between the VPN interface and your LAN [or depending on your use case your specific device, interface/port, VLAN, DMZ, WAN, etc.]
+   - Create tight and specific firewall rules for traffic going in and out between the VPN interface and your LAN [or depending on your use case, your specific device, interface/port, VLAN, DMZ, WAN, etc.]

 1) pfSense